How many times were you lured into a shop because of their pretty packaged goods.

 These bags are actually pretty simple to maket.
 Infact, I find the process rather therapeutic.
 It takes your mind off things that don’t just revolve around an excel sheet or computer screen.
 So are you readyy??

-1) First you'll need some basics- nice papers to form the top part of your cookie bag.
-I usually buy my papers from PaperMarket or Spotlight.
+1) First you’ll need some basics- nice papers ( Check out the variety of Christmas Craft Related Papers here.
+There’s plenty of choices!!) to form the top part of your cookie bag.
+I usually buy my papers online or from PaperMarket or Spotlight.
 They usually have the Christmas sale at this time of the year so grab them now and save them for future use.
 Hahaa

 2) You’ll need a ruler, pencil and scissors